 - Hedge with forex

-- There’s profit potential from rising and falling prices
+- There’s an opportunity from rising and falling prices

 Forex Trading Tips